 Futuristic Al Bidda

-Doha is the city of future.
+Doha is the city of the future.
 Very soon, finished vision of a man in love.
 Who is sitting in some noble tower and throwing the dices of people’s happiness.
 Trying to find balance.
 And satisfy everyone.
 Who’s playing with us.
-Isn’t the life just a game?
+Isn’t life just a game?
 The city of sport, culture.
 Tango and salsa.
 The FIFA World Cup.
 Oh yes, it will happen, my dear reader.
 Don’t get distracted!
 Pack your suitcases, buy the tickets and cheer, caped in your country’s flag.
 Learn to sing the anthem, if you haven’t already.
 Families who inhale the fragrance of the grass in the park near the Sheraton hotel.
 Where the hum of the sea sounds differently.
 There’s no Little Mermaid there.
-Where people drive like they have nine lives, where turn signals don’t exist in the reality.
+Where people drive like they have nine lives, where turn signals don’t exist in reality.
 Where everyone has a driving license.
 Where you can find the best Turkish ice cream.
 Where you can wear the most beautiful Arabic scarves.
 Where you can see the women who take your breath away.
 Me, I almost died.

 Doha – the city of the soul.
 Beauty.
 The one that’s coming from the inside.
 A moment of calmness.
 The calmness of the desert.
 That can last forever.
 Paulo Coelho once said: “The dunes are changed by the wind, but the desert never changes.”
 Aren’t the stars shining the brightest there?
 Yes, they are, my traveller!
 Something you will always carry with you once you’re back to Europe, that cradle of civilisation.
 Oh, that shine!
 Of the pearls… And again, it brings the smile back to your face.
 Like the faces of my soul.